Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 FiveThirtyEight
 data.world

-If none of the above examples are sufficient, and you are able to generate data yourself, you can also make your own datasets based on generated data.
-This requires a case where data can be readily created and fed back into the algorithm by the application you are using.
+If none of the above examples are sufficient, and you are able to generate data yourself, it is also possible to make your own datasets based on generated data.
+This requires a case where data can be readily created and fed back into the algorithm by the application you are using or by gathering data from polls.

 <br/><br/>

 ## **4.0 Formatting Data**

 Significance of good data in ML

+<br/><br/>

 ### 4.1 Raw Data